 Ka’chava Vanilla Taste Review

 As always, kicking it off will be vanilla.
-First impression, it doesn’t smell as “earthy” as I expected, but smells like plain oatmeal.
+The first impression, it doesn’t smell as “earthy” as I expected but smells like plain oatmeal.
 I don’t smell vanilla at all, it smells similar to the other company’s original flavor.

 I decided to use the blender method first.